mikix/deb2snap/README.md

 ## Common options

-* -d 15.04/beta-2
+* -d 15.04

   The version of Ubuntu Core you want to target.
 It will skip including any package already provided by that version of Ubuntu Core.
-If you leave off the '/beta-2' bit, '/release' will be assumed.
+You can add a suffix like '/beta-2', if there isn't an official release yet.

 * -p PACKAGE